 With affirming care, I borrow from Mindfulness, Narrative Therapy, CBT, Art Therapy, Religion, and Queer Theory to find the best fit for each client.
 Based on a transformative justice lens, I believe in critiquing individualism and focusing on grief work by leaning into the impact of loss on feelings of belonging, acceptance, and community.

 Nicky is a Qualifying Registered Psychotherapist (RP-Q) with experience in Autism, teaching, and Crisis Response.
-They are on parental leave from Kids Help Phone where they work as a Teaching Assistant, training Crisis Responders for the Crisis Text Line.
-She is currently working towards completing her Master of Arts in Counselling Psychology through Yorkville University with this placement.
+They have previous experience at Kids Help Phone where they worked as a Teaching Assistant, training Crisis Responders for the Crisis Text Line.
+She has recently completed her Master of Arts in Counselling Psychology through Yorkville University and is transitioning from being a student to independent contractor at Work In Progress.
+They will be taking an extended personal leave of absence from providing therapy beginning in April 2023.